LITdrive/aadc2018/README.md

 ## Additional Libraries

-:warning: **The following additional libraries need to be installed on the car.**
+The following additional libraries need to be installed on the car.

 ### ZeroMQ